xploter13/Equals-Height-Columns/README.md

+# Note

+Tested only with bootstrap 4

 # Equals-Height-Columns

-The code equals the height of the bootstrap 4 columns only with flex css.
+The code equals the height of the bootstrap columns only with flex css.
-Note: tested only with bootstrap 4

 # How to use